GenericMale/csvwriter/README.md

-    -q, --quotechar <quotechar>          character used to quote strings in the csv -Q, --no-doublequote                 disable doublequoting to escape the quote character -t, --tabs                           specifies that the csv is delimited with tabs, overrides -d -u, --quoting <0,1,2,3>              quoting style used in the csv: 0 = quote minimal (default), 1 = quote all, 2 = quote non-numeric, 3 = quote none
+    -q, --quotechar <quotechar>          character used to quote strings in the csv -Q, --no-doublequote                 disable doublequoting to escape the quote character -t, --tabs                           specifies that the csv is delimited with tabs, overrides -d -T, --table                          create a neat looking table for the console -u, --quoting <0,1,2,3>              quoting style used in the csv: 0 = quote minimal (default), 1 = quote all, 2 = quote non-numeric, 3 = quote none
     -U, --no-utf-bom                     do not write utf bom (0xFEFF or 0xEFBBBF) in file if encoding is set to utf -z, --zero                           when interpreting or displaying column numbers, use zero-based numbering instead of the default 1-based numbering